princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 # NLOSFeatureEmbeddings Code & Datasets

 This repository contains code for the paper _Learned Feature Embeddings for Non-Line-of-Sight Imaging and Recognition_ by Wenzheng Chen, Fangyin Wei, Kyros Kutulakos, Szymon Rusinkiewicz, and Felix Heide.
-The captured datasets can be downloaded separately from our [project webpage]().
+The captured datasets can be downloaded separately from our project webpage().

 ## Results on Real Scenes
 ### Bike